 Stablecoins may be the key for the mass adoption of cryptocurrencies.
 Read more to find out how.

-The volatility associated with cryptocurrency has been one of the major issues which has hindered the adoption of cryptocurrency as the primary source of the exchange of value.
+The volatility associated with cryptocurrency has been one of the major issues which have hindered the adoption of cryptocurrency as the primary source of the exchange of value.

 And so, the question still lingers: Can Cryptocurrencies be Big enough to Compete with Fiat Currencies?

 Experts have been trying to answer this since the dawn of crypto-technology.
-The World Economic Forum has predicted that around 10% of the world’s GDP will be held in the form of tokenized assets by 2027.
+The World Economic Forum predicts that around 10% of the world’s GDP will be held in the form of tokenized assets by 2027.
 If we take 2018’s global GDP as a reference point, which amounted to 80 trillion US Dollars, then 10% of that would be 8 trillion US Dollars.
-If we factor inflation into that equation, as well as GDP growth in general, then the market for tokenized assets is looking to be immense by 2027, at least according to the World Economic Forum.
+If we factor inflation into that equation and GDP growth in general, then the market for tokenized assets is looking to be immense by 2027, at least according to the World Economic Forum.

 But, the issue of volatility may be a barrier to this.

 Stablecoins aim at breaking this barrier, providing a rock-solid solution for the adoption of cryptocurrencies as a basic medium of exchange.
 Stablecoin gets the best of both worlds – the decentralization, security, immutability, and transparency of blockchain and the trust and stability of fiat currencies.